Handmade Working Knives

 The exhibition, featuring the works of a number of Northern Ontario artists and craftspeople traveled to a number of Ontario communities.
 You can read more details about this bowie on my Knife Gallery page.

-If you are interested in learning a little more about the work that goes into the building of one of our knives, I have put together a time-lapse video that shows the making of a model #6ff 6” fillet knife from start to finish, including the leather sheath.
+If you are interested in learning a little more about the work that goes into the building of one of my knives, I have put together a time-lapse video that shows the making of a model #6ff 6” fillet knife from start to finish, including the leather sheath.
 Check it out below.